UFI BioLogs™

 These 3991/3 ThA BioLogs™ record two channels of internal temperature data and one channel of ambient temperature.
 Paul Ponganis, M.D., Ph.D.
 (Scripps Institute of Oceanography, University of California at San Diego) used these BioLogs to study body temperatures in diving Emperor Penguins in Antarctica.
 Dr. Ponganis has been using a variety of our BioLogs for over a decade now.
 Typical output is shown below.

-The BioLog is a rugged, yet flexible, ambulatory physiological data recorder that supports a broad line of signal conditioners.
-Three easily customized platforms -- the 3991, 3992 and 3993 -- are available to fit many physiological research recording needs.
+The BioLog is a rugged, yet flexible, ambulatory physiological data recorder that supports a broad line of signal conditioners and research scenarios.

-Conditioned data are sampled at the desired resolution (8, 12, or 16 bits) under microprocessor control.
-Recorded data are compactly stored in internal memory (3991) or on a removable SD memory card (3992 and 3993).
-In either case, when recording is complete, a BioLog Interface Box connects the BioLog to a USB port on the user's PC for data download.
+Conditioned data are sampled by all Biologs at the desired resolution (generally 12 bits) under microprocessor control.
+Recorded data are compactly stored in internal 'Flash' memory.
+When recording is complete, a BioLog Interface Box connects the BioLog to a USB port on the user's PC for data download.

 UFI Downloading and Plotting Software (DPS) running on the host PC supervises data download a hard disk file.
 From there it can be viewed, printed, moved to the clipboard, or converted into ASCII data files for further analysis with Excel and many other data analysis packages.